omidarmat/onLearn/c.md

 # Data types

+As a surprising point, you need to know that all values in C are divided in 2 categories:

+1. Floating-point integers: including `double` and `float`
+2. Integers: including `short`, `long`, `int`, and `char`!

+That is right! in C, `char`s are stored using their **character codes**, meaning that they are numbers too.

 ## List of data types in C

 ### `char`

 Each character is stored in the computer's memory as a character code.
 That is just a number.
-So when the computer sees 'A', it is the same as seeing the literal number `65`, which is the ASCIII code for 'A'.
+So when the computer sees 'A', it actually sees the literal number `65`, which is the ASCII code for 'A'.

 ### `int`